 The balm in the day

 Over time, in the Tivoli woods, these ziggurats of stone outside the old barn, the repro-Mayan ruins on Cruger Island, the arrowheads of Magdalen Island, the graffiti on the railroad, the distant moan of trains—even the Wanted posters in the woods—come to form an outdoor installation, a Wunderkammer without walls, a collection of small marvels and mysteries that complements the plenitude of nature all around.

 As I drew close to home that evening, with the sun setting behind the Catskill Mountains and the air beginning to cool—as it does each evening at this blissful time of year—liquid light poured over the river and the bays, embracing birds and fish and turtles, and rocks and ruins and trees.
 What is the special balm in this moment of the day?
 How does it ease the harshness of the world?
 We don’t know; yet it does. ✭

 31.07.2017 Letter from Yirol

 By John Ryle • Rift Valley Institute • 1,303 words

 Last month in Yirol I bought a heifer—a brindled two-year old, not yet in calf.
-In the Dinka cattle-naming system a cow like this is... more»
+In the cattle-naming system of the Muonyjang – the Dinka... more»

 30.07.2017 South Sudan: the diaspora of objects and the future of tradition